MichaelCWalsh7/Milestone-Project-2/README.md

 -  [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project to make site responsive using the Bootstrap Grid System.
 It was used in many different places all over the site, but in particular for the modals and the offcanvas.

--   [DelftStack](https://www.delftstack.com/howto/javascript/shuffle-array-javascript/): Introduced me to and provided with some of the base code for a [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) which I used to randomise the order of the letters generated by the anagram generator funciton.
+-   [DelftStack](https://www.delftstack.com/howto/javascript/shuffle-array-javascript/): Introduced me to and provided with some of the base code for a [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) which I used to randomise the order of the letters generated by the anagram generator function.

 -    [Stack Overflow](https://stackoverflow.com/questions/20618355/how-to-write-a-countdown-timer-in-javascript): Provided the basis of the code for which I used the games timer.